iomesh/docs/docs/basic-concepts/basic-concepts.md

 - `ReadWriteMany`: The volume can be mounted as read-write by many nodes.

-- `ReadWriteOncePod`: the volume can be mounted as read-write by a single Pod.
-Use `ReadWriteOncePod` access mode if you want to ensure that only one pod across whole cluster can read that PVC or write to it.
+- `ReadWriteOncePod`: The volume can be mounted as read-write by a single pod. `ReadWriteOncePod`is suggested if you want to ensure that only one pod across the whole cluster can read that PVC or write to it.
 This is only supported for CSI volumes and Kubernetes version 1.22+.

-IOMesh supports access modes above, but `ReadWriteMany` and `ReadOnlyMany` are only for PVs with `volumemode` as Block.
+IOMesh supports the access modes above, but `ReadWriteMany` and `ReadOnlyMany` are only for PVs with `volumemode` as Block.

 [**Helm**](https://helm.sh/)